usharani003/ML_project_on_YT_Adview_Prediction/README.md

 This project was completed as part of my Machine Learning internship program, where I applied machine learning concepts to solve a real-world regression problem.

 ---
+## Certificates

+This project was completed during my Machine Learning Internship at Internship Studio (April 2024 – June 2024).

+Relevant certificates are available in the `Certificate` folder.

 ## 👩‍💻 Author